mikepsinn/dFDA-DAO/how-to/contribute-to-docs/vote-on-amendments-to-the-constitution.md

 ---
-description: How to democratically contribute to the CureDAO constitution.
+description: How to democratically contribute to the deFDA constitution.
 ---

 # 👍 Vote on Amendments to the Constitution